na-na-hi/renget/archive/trashcollects.md

 https://files.catbox.moe/kalun9.rar

 >Character sprites were made using Easyfluff v10 with character lora while using Control Net ((Reference only)) and changing the expressions for each sprites.

+### Easyfluff V11.1 HLL LoRA (Weebify your gens)
+A set of LoRAs trained on Dan- and Gelbooru images and Easyfluff, allowing for better non-furry gens and use of anime artists.
+A guide can be found [here](https://rentry.org/5exa3)